vimontgames/vgframework/README.md

 Another subject that is very close to my heart is that there is a strong separation between modules as the engine is "physically" split in several DLLs using only pure abstract interfaces.

-# Disclaimer
-Everything is heavily "Work-in-Progress" and 0% in an usable state, and I would not recommend anyone to use it yet.

 # external
 D3D12 Memory Allocator\
 https://github.com/GPUOpen-LibrariesAndSDKs/D3D12MemoryAllocator